JeanChristopheMorinPerso/rez-pip/CONTRIBUTING.md

-# Welcome to GitHub docs contributing guide
+# Welcome to rez-pip docs contributing guide

 Thank you for investing your time in contributing to our project!
-Any contribution you make will be reflected on [docs.github.com](https://docs.github.com/en) :sparkles:.

 Read our [Code of Conduct](./CODE_OF_CONDUCT.md) to keep our community approachable and respectable.